deusXmachina-dev/landing-page/src/_docs/terms_of_use_24_7_25.md

 ---

 ## 1. Eligibility & Accounts
-- You must be at least 16 years old (or the age of majority in your jurisdiction, if higher) to use the Services.
+- You must be at least 18 years old (or the age of majority in your jurisdiction, if higher) to use the Services.
 - If you create an account, you must provide accurate information and keep your credentials confidential.
 You are responsible for all activity under your account.

 ---

 ## 2. What SenseFlow Provides
-SenseFlow offers communication/calling tools and related features (including call history, recordings, and transcripts).
+SenseFlow offers cloud based communication/calling tools and related features (including call history, recordings, and transcripts).
 We may launch or retire features at any time.
-Some parts of the Services may be offered as beta or pre-release; those parts are provided “as is” and may change without notice.
+We may update, enhance, or discontinue features from time to time.

 ---

-## Fees & Payment
-- **Model:** Pay‑as‑you‑go.
-You are charged based on actual usage as described in the applicable pricing page or order form.
-- **Billing & Authorization:** You authorize us (and our payment processor) to charge all incurred fees to your provided payment method.
-- **No refunds:** All payments are non‑refundable and non‑cancelable, except where required by law.
-- **Price changes:** We may change prices with reasonable notice.
-New prices apply to future usage/billing periods.
-- **Taxes:** Fees are exclusive of taxes; you’re responsible for any applicable taxes, duties, or government charges.
+## 3. Acceptance of Terms.
+By using the Service, you agree to be bound by these Terms.
+If you do not agree to all of the Terms, you may not access or use the Service.
+These Terms expressly supersede and replace any prior agreements or understandings, written or oral, relating to the Service.

 ---

-## 3. Your Responsibilities
+## 3. Fees & Payment
-You agree to:
-- Use the Services only for lawful purposes and in accordance with these Terms.
-- Obtain and maintain all required consents and notices for recording or transcribing calls, as required by applicable laws (e.g., one-party or all-party consent rules).
-- Not misuse, interfere with, reverse engineer, or attempt to gain unauthorized access to the Services or related systems.
+If your plan is subject to fees, you agree to pay all amounts due, plus applicable taxes, in accordance with the pricing and payment terms presented to you at the time you order the Services.

+---

+## 6. Prohibited Uses
+You agree not to use the Service for any unlawful purpose or in any way that violates local, state, national, or international laws.
+You are solely responsible for ensuring that your use of the Service complies with all applicable laws and regulations.
+Prohibited uses include but are not limited to:

+- Criminal activities
+- Malicious, fraudulent, or illegal purposes
+- Infringement of Bland AI or third party intellectual property rights
+- Defamatory, harassing, abusive, or threatening use
+- Distribution of unauthorized spam
-- Not upload or transmit malicious code or infringe others’ rights.
+- Transmission of viruses, malware, or other destructive code

-We may suspend or terminate your access if you violate these Terms.
+- Gathering or transmitting personal information without consent
+- Interference with service functionality or security features

 ---